FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 This is not safe and the risk of losing all your files is greater.

-In fact, it would be best if you didn't store anything just on your laptop at all, so that if anything happened to it, you wouldn't be freaking out that your data structures project was on there.
-You'll be able to chill out and access it again in no time.
+In fact, it would be best if you didn't store anything just on your laptop at all, so that if anything happened were to happen to your precious computer, you wouldn't be freaking out over the fact that the programming assignment you spent days was still on there.

+No, you wouldn't be freaking out.
+You're smarter than that.
+You have cloud storage so you'll be able to chill out and access that ridiculously long assignment again in no time.

 Popular cloud options include